What is Nylon?

 White colored Nylon fabric can turn yellow or even grey with age.
 Using chlorine bleach (hypochlorite) with Nylon may cause damage to the fibers.
 You should not use Hydrogen Peroxide as well on Nylon fabric.
 You can use Sodium Perborate bleach/ sodium chlorite bleach.

 Nylon fabric is slightly more expensive than Polyester, but its better qualities justify this

 Using Nylon clothing while cooking is dangerous as Nylon melts if caught fire and will stick to the body.

 The process of manufacturing Nylon involves a lot of chemicals and toxins which may prove to be bad for the environment.
-Toxic gas is emitted during the manufacture of Nylon which is extremely dangerous .
+Toxic gas is emitted during the manufacture of Nylon which is very dangerous .

 Another problem with Nylon is that when you want to dispose of it, it may prove to be impossible.
 It takes many years for Nylon fibers to decay.
 If you try to burn the fiber toxic fumes can cause more damage – hydrogen cyanide, nitrous oxide are the gases formed, so you can imagine.

 You can check if the fabric you have is nylon easily enough – Check it with a simple fabric testing as mentioned in detail here – When you try to burn Nylon the fabric will shrink from the flame at first and then it will burn slowly.
 The fibers will give out a smell that smells like celery.
 The residue will look like a hard cream-colored bead at first but then it will turn to a darker color, just like polyester.